 Multaq is used to treat people who have had atrial fibrillation (a heart rhythm disorder that may cause fast and irregular heartbeat) or atrial flutter (a heart rhythm disorder that may cause the heart to beat very fast) within the past six months and who also have other conditions that increase the risk that they will develop heart problems.

 Multaq is marketed as decreasing the risk that people who have these conditions will need to be hospitalized to treat heart problems.

-Is Multaq dangerous?
+Is Multaq® dangerous?

 The FDA warned that some patients using Multaq have suffered severe liver injury and liver failure leading to liver transplant.
 Post-marketing cases of kidney failure, interstitial lung disease, and pulmonary fibrosis have also been reported.

-The FDA has also notified healthcare professionals that a Multaq safety study was halted early after the data monitoring committee found a two-fold increase in death, as well as two-fold increases in stroke and hospitalization for heart failure in patients receiving Multaq compared to patients taking a placebo.
+The FDA has notified healthcare professionals that a Multaq safety study was halted early after the data monitoring committee found a two-fold increase in death, as well as two-fold increases in stroke and hospitalization for heart failure in patients receiving Multaq compared to patients taking a placebo.

-What does Multaq look like?
+What does Multaq® look like?

 Multaq is a white film-coated tablet that should be taken by mouth, usually two times a day with a meal.
 The standard dose is 400 mg twice a day, regardless of age or weight.
 There is no generic version.

-How many people have taken Multaq?
+How many people have taken Multaq®?